collaide/rails-log-viewer/README.md

 Now you can run logstash: ` read-log ` and then fetch the log: ` fetch-log `.
 Each times the logs has changed and you want to read it, run. ` fetch-log `.

+Go to ` localhost:9292 ` to view your logs !

 When you are done, run: ` read-log quit `

 If you delete the log file to the server and want to parse it from the beginning, run: `read-log reset`

 Every created files by this gem are under `$HOME/.log-parser`.
 Config files are .config for server access and .config-read for logstash executable

+To configure lograge go to his github repo.
+Otherwise is a good idea to read the logstash doc!

 ## Contributing